 In practice, Nick specialises in work-related psychiatric injury cases particularly occupational stress claims and those involving bullying, harassment or discrimination.
 He acted for the Claimant in the seminal House of Lords case of Majrowski -v- Guy’s and St Thomas’s NHS Trust which established the principle of vicarious liability of employers under the Protection from Harassment Act 1997 and also for the Claimant in the largest ever Employment Tribunal award of £4.5 million.

 He has considerable experience in regulatory issues.
-He was a CILEx Council Member for 10 years and served as CILEx President for the year 2012-13 and was appointed to the Board of CILEx Regulation in October 2019.
+He was a CILEx Council Member for 10 years, served as CILEx President for the year 2012-13 and was appointed to the Board of CILEx Regulation in October 2019.
 He was closely involved in Finance, Legal Services Reform and Judicial Appointments while also working on the successful application for independent Practice Rights.

-He has been heavily engaged in the sphere of pro bono; having chaired the ILEX Pro Bono Forum between 2007 and 2010 he also chaired CILEx Pro Bono Trust from 2011 to 2018.
-He currently chairs the South West Legal Support Trust and is a Trustee of the Bar Pro Bono Unit).
+Nick is also heavily engaged in the sphere of access to justice.
+He chaired the ILEX Pro Bono Forum between 2007 and 2010 and then CILEx Pro Bono Trust from 2011 to 2018.
+He currently chairs the South West Legal Support Trust and is a Trustee of Advocate (formerly the Bar Pro Bono Unit).
 He is a member of the Civil Justice Council and the Litigant in Person Judicial Engagement Group and served on the Bach Commission on Access to Justice.
 Nick also sits as a Deputy District Judge and a Judge for First Tier and Employment Tribunals.

 Nick can provide valuable insight and support to your practice in the following areas:

 - Data Protection; implementation of compliant processes, staff training and guidance on dealing with data breaches when they occur